tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ### Bearer token

-Tradecloud supports a Bearer token, where the client sends a HTTPS request with the `Bearer` header that contains the static token.
+Tradecloud supports [Bearer authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/), where the client sends a HTTPS request with the `Authorization` header that contains word `Bearer` followed by a space and the static token.

 Published as [RFC 6750 "The OAuth 2.0 Authorization Framework: Bearer Token Usage"](https://datatracker.ietf.org/doc/html/rfc6750)